 This is our beginning literature course, designed for 5th and 6th grade students.
-The goal of this class is to build upon the core concepts tought in our Intro class.
-The students will take what they learned in the Intro class and explore the concepts more in-depth, build a larger literary vocabulary, and improve their writing skills.
+The goal of this class is to build upon the core concepts taught in our Introduction to Writing class.
+Students will take what they have learned in previous classes and explore the concepts in greater depth to improve their ability to analyze literature and develop more polished writing skills.

 Course Instruction Includes:

 - The Lion, the Witch, and the Wardrobe

 In this class, students learn to recognize key elements in the novel through underlining and making annotations in their novels, learning to reflect and respond as they read.

 Literary Analysis through literary terms

 Beginning students learn literary techniques such as plot diagram, character development, setting, conflict analysis, theme development, etc.

 Literary Analysis through writing

 Our beginner students begin using specific examples from the novel to develop quality paragraphs each week.
 Stylistic elements and grammar rules will continue to be practiced as they work towards mastery.

 The focus of this class level is on writing well-constructed paragraphs filled with engaging sentences.
 The emphasis is on quality instead of quantity.
 Students will continue: